imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ##### Why

 To make it easy to control who can SSH to the server.
+By using a group, we can quickly add/remove accounts to the group to quickly allow or not allow SSH access to the server.

 ##### Goals